SorenHeinze/arduino-meal-proposer/README.md

 This leads to some rather "weird constructs" in the code and this challenge and the solution are described in detail in "01_read_from_flash_memory.c"

 Some less significant things (e.g. how to get a really random number) are described as comments in the code.

+One last comment: The code and the comments were written for non-regular-C programmers.
+So many things I comment are probably quite obvious for more experienced people.